7 PPC KPIs You Should Be Tracking & Monitoring

 There are numerous KPIs we didn't include in our list but could be beneficial to measure your ad campaign success and overall business performance, such as ROI (return on investment) Customer lifetime value (CLV), CPM, Total number of clicks, number of impressions, etc. Make sure to choose the ones that align with your business goals, and PPC ad campaigns.

-Now, all that’s left to do is to create an automated PPC report that will help you keep track of all these KPIs!
-You’re in luck because DashThis does just that.
+Now, all that’s left to do is to create an automated PPC report that will help you keep track of all these important KPIs!
+You’re in luck because PPC tracking tools like DashThis make it super easy to do this.

 Plug your PPC integrations and create your own automated report in seconds!